sag-enhanced/docs/extension.md

 +++ Firefox

 1. Go to the [Releases][1] page
-2. Download the `.xpi` file and install it
+2. Download the `sage-firefox.xpi` file and install it
 3. Done!

 [!ref Video Guide](https://youtu.be/kINmrXz9pB4) TOOD: UPDATE VIDEO